stoft/eventless/README.md

 The view composes several different granular parts that are responsible for displaying the various artifacts.

 Being new to Elm the most difficult part of the Frontend was writing the custom HTTP calls using `Http.send` since the standard library only provides `Http.get`, `Http.post` out of the box, and `Http.post` does not set the `Content-Type` header that Phoenix expects.
-I decided to adapt Elm rather than Phoenix since I had to build a custom calls for PUT and DELETE anyways.
+I decided to adapt Elm rather than Phoenix since I had to build custom calls for PUT and DELETE anyways.

 When I started on the frontend I built most of it without calling the backend, simply updating the model, and then once it was complete I started converting the operations to calling the backend.
 I did this to gain familiarity with Elm one thing at a time instead of confronting many different concepts at once.
 This may be one of the reasons there was an inflation of actions in the `update` function.